s-g-stavely/Talky/README.md

 ## TODOs
-run locally without webserver? tell it not to output silence chloe saw the end PCM bug again create release package put in tray make hotkey configurable make exiting via ctrl c better if you run two copies at once get "hotkey already registerd", fail more gracefully config file should handle updates with new vals
+- run locally without webserver?
+- create release package
+- put in tray
+- make exiting via ctrl c better
+- if you run two copies at once get "hotkey already registerd", fail more gracefully
+- config file should handle updates with new vals
+- remove log messages and make api key log clearer
+- print hotkey

-it's maybe weird to be using winit when there's no GUI
+- it's maybe weird to be using winit when there's no GUI